koraytugay/koraytugay.github.io/content/docker/networks.md

 `host` mode only works on Linux and the container shares the hosts IP address.
 A container running in `none` network cannot communicate with the external word.

 ## Bridge Network
 The default `bridge` network is very simple and useful for development purposes.
-In this mode, all containers and the host can talk to one another however there is no connection between containrs on different bridge networks.
+In this mode, all containers and the host can talk to one another however there is no connection between containers on different bridge networks.

 Start a jetty container and inspect it: